 If your paper includes an online discussion component, this will be on Blackboard in the Discussion or Groups area.
 We strongly advise that you draft your contributions to discussions off-line and then copy and paste the text into Blackboard.
 This ensures you have a backup copy of your contributions.

 Zoom is the web conferencing system used at the University of Otago.
 You will need a webcam and headset microphone to take part, and you will need to make sure that your computer system has the requirements, and is correctly set up to run Zoom.
 For more information please read the Zoom Support Page.
 The URL you need to access the meeting will be posted under 'Zoom Information' on Blackboard, here you will also find advice on using Zoom.
 The dates and times of videoconferences are given in your Course Outline.
 Please create a Zoom account using your student username.

 In the Course Outline that comes with your course book, your Lecturer will set out the assessment tasks for your particular course.
 The following section provides information about the standard procedures with respect to assessment in relation to assignments and (if you have one) the exam.
-You will also find it helpful to read the section on assessment in the handbook Distance Learning: Information and Support 2018.
+You will also find it helpful to read the section on the Information and Suport for Distance Students Web page.

 It is recommended that students check their internal assessment grades in eVision throughout the semester and should any discrepancies be noted, contact the department as soon as possible.

 For excellent resources to help with writing assignments and preparing for exams, visit the Higher Education Development Centre.